chromatone/chromatone.center/contact/partners/index.md

 Chromatone is ready to be used in a multitude of music educational products like courses, workshops, posters, stickers and, of course, web-apps.
 We are ready to get involved in any of these directions and we are glad to meet new companies to collaborate with.

-## Content
+## Educational content

 > We are open for educational content collaborations.
-Chromatone is the platform to create tons of it for different
+Chromatone is the platform to produce it for different audiences.
+In HQ and with music theory expertise.

 ### SkillBox video course